yandex-cloud/docs/en/legal/archive/sla-levels/application-load-balancer-20230220.md

+---
+title: "Service Level for {{ alb-full-name }}.
+Expired on March 6, 2023"
+noIndex: true
+---

 # Service Level for {{ alb-full-name }}

+*This is an old version of the document, which expired on March 6, 2023.
+The current version is available at: <https://nebius.com/il/docs/legal/sla-levels/application-load-balancer>.*

 This document defines the Service Level for {{ alb-full-name }} ("the Service") and is an integral part of the Nebius Platform Services User Agreement ("Agreement") and the SLA available at: <https://nebius.com/il/docs/legal/sla>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.